The Initial Public Offerings Law Review: France

 Management and document due diligence review

 The underwriters, assisted by legal counsel, will undertake a thorough due diligence exercise early in the process to fulfil their due diligence obligations pursuant to AMF rules, as well as pursuant to Rules 144A and 10b-5.
-The purpose of the due diligence process is to review the issuer's books and records, and have discussions with the top management of the issuer to ensure that the prospectus and the international offering circular do not contain any untrue statements of material fact, or omissions of material fact necessary to ensure that the statements made – in light of the circumstances under which they are made – are not misleading in connection with the purchase or sale of any security.
+The purpose of the due diligence process is to review the issuer's books and records and to have discussions with the top management of the issuer to ensure that the prospectus and the international offering circular do not contain any untrue statements of material fact, or omissions of material fact necessary to ensure that the statements made – in light of the circumstances under which they are made – are not misleading in connection with the purchase or sale of any security.

 Preparation of financial information